rmalpass/fkt.life/src/posts/03-lancaster-canal/03-lancaster-canal.md

 Houses back on to the canal and there are all kinds of sights.

-> "The boat moorings are quite eclectic.
-Some are like a chance to create a 'garden' of wild plants in pots others a chance to display a fashion show of badly dressed mannequins."
+> The boat moorings are quite eclectic.
+Some are like a chance to create a 'garden' of wild plants in pots others a chance to display a fashion show of badly dressed mannequins.

 There's even one done up like a pub.